Learning Interpretable BEV Based VIO without Deep Neural Networks: Experiment

-We conduct two main experiments: i) odometry estimation on the KITTI \cite{geiger2013vision} odometry dataset on which the experiments on ablation study, testing, generalization are conducted, and ii) heterogeneous localization on CARLA~\cite{dosovitskiy2017carla} and the AeroGround Datast~\cite{AeroGround-Dataset}.
+We conduct two main experiments: i) odometry estimation on the KITTI \cite{geiger2013vision} odometry dataset on which the experiments on ablation study, testing, generalization are conducted, and ii) heterogeneous localization on CARLA~\cite{dosovitskiy2017carla} and the AeroGround Dataset~\cite{AeroGround-Dataset}.

-\subsection{Dataset and Corresponding Experiments}
+\textbf{Dataset and Corresponding Experiments:}

-\textbf{\textsc{\textit{KITTI:}}} We evaluate BEVO on the KITTI odometry dataset using sequences 00-08 for training and 09-10 for the test following the same train/validate/test split as \cite{mahjourian2018unsupervised, li2020self}.
+\textit{KITTI \& CUD:} We evaluate BEVO on the KITTI odometry dataset using sequences 00-08 for training and 09-10 for the test following the same train/validate/test split as \cite{mahjourian2018unsupervised}\cite{li2020self}.
 In addition to the widely adopted train/validate split where $20\%$ samples are randomly sampled from the training set for validation, we also train our model in the first three quarters of each sequence of 00-08, and evaluate the performance in the last quarter.
 This train/validate split is more realistic even though it might present a worse result.
+Moreover, we further investigate the generalization ability by training BEVO with $20\%$ data of each sequence.
 Note that sequence 03 cannot be used for training or evaluation in this study since the raw data where we grab the IMU data is missing.

-\textbf{\textsc{\textit{CARLA \& AG:}}} We further verify the plausibility of applying the BEVO as a front-end plugin for end-to-end heterogeneous localization following the routine in \cite{yin2021rall}.
-Such experiments are conducted in the simulator CARLA and on the real-world AeroGround Dataset.
+\textit{CARLA} \& \textit{AG:} We further verify the plausibility of applying the BEVO as a front-end plugin for end-to-end heterogeneous localization following the routine in \cite{yin2021rall}.
+Such experiments are conducted in CARLA and on the real-world AeroGround Dataset.
+The setups are elaborated in Appendix~III.

-\begin{itemize}[leftmargin=*] \item \textbf{\textit{CARLA}}: In CARLA, we localize a vehicle on the satellite map in different weathers.
-We train and utilize BEVO as the odometry and localize the projected BEV (from different weathers) on the heterogeneous satellite map. \item \textbf{\textit{AeroGround}}: The AeroGround (AG) Dataset is collected for multi-robot collaboration.
-In this dataset, we train and utilize BEVO as the odometry and localize the ground robot with its front camera BEV on the heterogeneous map built by a drone. \end{itemize}